praxis/praxis/reference/handlers.md

 end
 {% endhighlight %}

+### Built-in Handlers

-Praxis contains built-in handlers for JSON, form-encoding and XML, but only JSON and form-encoding are registered automatically because XML adds some additional gem dependencies to the app.
-In the example above, you would need to add `builder` and `nokogiri` to your Gemfile.
+The Praxis core contains handlers for JSON, form-encoding and XML, but only JSON and form-encoding are registered automatically because XML has external dependencies.

+To enable the XML handler, register it as shown in the example above, then add two gems to your application's Gemfile.

+{% highlight ruby %}
+gem 'builder', '~> 3.2'
+gem 'nokogiri', '~> 1.6'
+{% endhighlight %}

+#### XML Data Representation

+Praxis' XML handler parses and generates documents that are compatible with Ruby On Rails' `#to_xml` serialization mechanism.
+In brief:

+* attributes and their values are represented as named tags with inner CDATA
+* the `type` attribute indicates the data type of each value
+* a special `type` value indicates an array of objects

+This representation scheme does not have an XML DTD or schema because its tag names are open-ended, but its predictable naming scheme allows you to define a schema that covers your application's media types.

+For more information, please refer to [ActiveSupport documentation](http://api.rubyonrails.org/classes/ActiveModel/Serializers/Xml.html#method-i-to_xml).

 ## Handler Selection

 Praxis looks at the `content_type` of a request or response in order to determine the appropriate handler.
 Specifically, it asks for the `handler_name` of the content type; this is a method of `MediaTypeIdentifier` that applies a simple heuristic:

-  - If the content type's suffix (e.g. `+json`, `+xml`) matches a handler name, use that handler
+*  If the content type's suffix (e.g. `+json`, `+xml`) matches a handler name, use that handler
-  - If the content's subtype (e.g. `json` in `application/json`) matches a handler name, use _that_ handler
+*  If the content's subtype (e.g. `json` in `application/json`) matches a handler name, use _that_ handler
-  - Otherwise, assume `www-form-urlencoded` handler for requests and `json` for responses
+*  Otherwise, assume `www-form-urlencoded` handler for requests and `json` for responses

 This heuristic works because all of the structured-syntax suffixes defined in RFC6839 happen to coincide exactly with the subtype of the corresponding Internet media type: `+json`,